quantum-kite/kite/getting_started.md

   nx = ny = 2
   ```

-  This decomposition allows a great speed up in of the calculation that scales with the the number of decomposed parts.
+  This decomposition allows a great speed up of the calculation that scales with the the number of decomposed parts.
 We recommend its usage.
-However, Product of these values of **nx** and **ny**  is the number of threads that the code uses.
+However, the product of the values of **nx** and **ny**  is the number of threads that the code uses.
 It cannot exceed the number of cores available in your computer.
 One must also notice that it is not efficient to decompose small systems with lateral sizes smaller than 128 unit cells of a normal lattice.